What is decision fatigue and why is it bad?

 Still, many tasks remain that need your attention and decision-making.
 What's more, many decisions are regarded as impossible to automate by many people.
 And many – the truly strategic ones that require creativity and human-level knowledge transfer – cannot be automated yet.

-One area where that belief remains sticky is when working with unstructured data: Inspecting Documents, analyzing images, making sense of text – all these appear to fall into the human domain but this is no longer true: Recent developments in AI research have shown that machines are becoming more potent than humans in some of these areas and it seems that all we need to do is set the machine to the right task.
+One area where that belief remains sticky is when working with unstructured data: inspecting documents, analyzing images, making sense of the text – all these appear to fall into the human domain but this is no longer true: recent developments in AI research have shown that machines are becoming more potent than humans in some of these areas and it seems that all we need to do is set the machine to the right task.

 Sure, using this technology may not come intuitively to us.
 But how "natural" did it feel when you were using a computer for the first time?

 At Levity, we made it our mission to provide people with these new tools.
 We want to allow everyone to automate daily decisions that go well beyond picking customers and setting reminders.

 One of the most recent applications we built dealt with the problem you may have experienced multiple times today: "where should I put this email attachment?"
 We thought that this was overdue, so we built something for it.
 Read more about our use cases and success stories.